 This blog is a joint effort between me and my son Daniel to express the joy we feel when cooking and sharing recipes.
 The idea began when Daniel was a senior in high school and created a food blog as part of a Senior Studies project.
 As another part of the project he worked in a wonderful local restaurant whose chef was a James Beard nominee, Chef Brian Huston of Boltwood.
 At around the same time, I began to compile recipes and photos for my own food blog.
 Eventually we decided to share a blog as we have shared a kitchen for so many years.

-We would like to thank family and friends who have contributed to our palates and our skills: Francois for being an excellent taster and dishwasher as well as taking us to Spain and France, Leona for many years of tutelage and providing us with the opportunity to visit England, Italy and many states in the U.S., uncle Mike for his homemade sausage lessons, Aunt Jo and Uncle Jim for their patient gnocchi lessons, Aunt Kay for giving her secret recipe for Southern fried catfish and shrimp, Minnie Wartell for teaching Julie how to be fearless in the kitchen, Marie-Paule, Tata Danielle, Tata Marlene and Philip for their recipes and help and Chef Brian Huston for his incredible kindness to Daniel when he owrked as a high schooler at Boltwood.
+We would like to thank family and friends who have contributed to our palates and our skills: Francois for being an excellent taster and dishwasher as well as taking us to Spain and France, Leona for many years of tutelage and providing us with the opportunity to visit England, Italy and many states in the U.S., Uncle Mike for his homemade sausage lessons, Aunt Jo and Uncle Jim for their patient gnocchi lessons, Aunt Kay for giving us her secret recipe for Southern fried catfish and shrimp, Minnie Wartell for teaching Julie how to make puff pastry and how to be fearless in the kitchen, Marie-Paule, Tata Danielle, Tata Marlene and Philip for their recipes and help, Chef Mark Gross of Oceanique for giving me my first job in the restaurant business and for his infinite patience, and Chef Brian Huston for his incredible kindness to Daniel when he worked as a high schooler at Boltwood.

 Like many Americans my origins are mixed.
 I am half Sicilian, and the other half, Eastern European.
-I grew up in a family that loved to cook and married into a French/Algerian family that also loved to cook.
+I grew up in a family that loved to cook and married into a French/Algerian family of wonderful cooks.
 My love of cooking led me to a few jobs in the restaurant business after retiring from being a practicing lawyer and before shifting my attention to raising children.
-My recipes are an assortmant of Sicilian, French, North African and other influences I’ve picked up along the way through travel and sharing with friends and family.
+My recipes are an assortment of Sicilian, French, North African and other influences I’ve picked up along the way through travel and sharing with friends and family.

 My greatest collaborator is my son Daniel.
 My first food memory involving Daniel is when he was a baby.
 He was 5 months old and still eating the classic bland diet that everyone’s pediatrician recommended, but he used to push his rice cereal aside and hang over the table with his mouth open, watching my husband and I eat what he clearly thought, and rightfully so, was more interesting.
 So, one evening I gave him a forkful of Pasta Arrabiata and he loved it!
 From then on we introduced salty, sour, sweet and spicy things.
 He loved them all!
 When Daniel was about three years old I began to teach him how to cook, as my mother had done with me, and we’ve cooked together ever since.
 Early on he become completely independent in the kitchen with his own creative sensibilities.